andrevidela/dev-notes/docs/TASKS.md

 Projects are marked with a title and a number.
 Sub-tasks inherit the number of the project they belong to.

-# Mailbox :
-  - [ ] Use idris-hedgehog to generate functions for equilibrium checking
-    - NOTE: The goal is to, given a pair of types, generate all functions from one type to the other. `(a, b : Type) -> Stream (a -> b)`
-  - [ ] /!\ Complete support for ipkg in sirdi
-    - [ ] Support cloning git
-      - NOTE: we need to pull the repository into a temp directory checkout and then copy back into sources
-    - [ ] Support legacy instructions
-      - NOTE: We need to know where the ipkg file is, and then run the install script

 # Projects :